cjdhein/DnDGen/README.md

 # DnDGen
 Automated generators for use by DMs.

-## Current
-Just a simple settlement generator for now.
+Currently this is just a simple settlement generator.

+## Server and Site
+The server simply hosts the raw data and provides a generator at an endpoint for the client to call on.
+The actual front-end site is in the 'site/' directory and can be run locally after downloading.

 #### Credits